martin-bucinskas/martinbdev/source/_posts/embracing-my-mind.md

 with a different set of rules, making it difficult to intuitively grasp the commonly accepted emotional norms.
-Interactions with new people can be daunting, tending to avoid eye contact and trying hard to jumble the thoughts in the correct order as opposed to just blurt them out.
+Interactions with new people can be daunting, tending to avoid eye contact and trying hard to jumble the thoughts in the correct order as opposed to just blurt them out, tending to opt out to staying quiet.
 Interactions drain the social battery quickly.</p>

 ### Wired for engineering